Your ultimate guide on how to apply for AUBG: The Courses. Learn everything you need to know about it.

 The Registration Process

 Currently, the registration process happens online.
-All you have to do is go to reg.aubg.bg at your designated time slot and add the courses that you want.
+All you have to do is go to the registration platform at your designated time slot and add the courses that you want.
 If you are choosing courses for the first time, make sure that you look out for time conflicts, closed courses and prerequisites.
-Bojana suggest making a draft schedule and closely following the status of the courses you want to register for.
+Making a draft schedule and closely following the status of the courses you want to register for is a good idea.
 When a course is full, you can still add it to your registration but you will be automatically put on the waiting list.
 If a spot opens up, you will be informed by the Registrars’ Office during Add/Drop week (the first week of the semester).

-• Make sure that the courses you take are distributed equally throughout the week so you do not feel overwhelmed.
+- Make sure that the courses are distributed equally throughout the week so you do not feel overwhelmed.

-• Pay attention to the difficulty level of the course you are registering for (100-level courses are easier, 400-level courses are more challenging).
+- Pay attention to the difficulty level of the course you are registering for (1000-level courses are easier, 4000-level courses are more challenging).